dansmyers/IntroToCS/Projects/3-Fantasy_Game/README.md

 This project is intentionally open-ended.
 You can choose the setting, themes, etc. based on your interests.
 If you want to choose something other than a [Standard Fantasy Setting](https://tvtropes.org/pmwiki/pmwiki.php/Main/StandardFantasySetting), you can do that.

+Your program should use a `while` loop that repeatedly generates and displays the next scene of the story and offers the player some choices.
+The player selects a choice and then the game generates the next output.
+Keep track of the history of the conversation, like in the basic chatbot.

+Think about how to prompt GPT.
+You may need to supply some additional information, in the system prompt or as part of the request, to get it to do what you want.

+### Original feature

+I want you to add **at least one original feature** to your program that goes beyond the core chat interaction framework.
+Some ideas:

+- Pre-scripted narrative events that occur randomly
+- Combat against monsters (or other mini-games) that are triggered randomly, like in a standard computer RPG
+- Maintaining a list of items that you can find and then use
+- Stats, levels, skills, etc.
+- Changing the prompt that goes to the AI over time to change the tone/theme/setting of the game as the player advances

+These are just suggestions and you can choose whatever you want, but I want you to be **ambitious** and creative.

+## Submission

+Submit your `game.py` file and your log of AI interactions to Canvas.

+Note that I need the **actual Python script** as a .py file, not a copy of your code pasted into another document.